vuejs/vuefire/docs/guide/getting-started.md

 ### Options API

-TODO: complete this section.
-The composition API is the recommended way to use VueFire at the moment because its API is more stable and it's easier to use with TypeScript.
+The composition API is the recommended way to use VueFire because its API is more flexible and it's easier to use with TypeScript.

 VueFire can also be used with the Options API, while less flexible, it's still a valid way to use VueFire.
 First, you need to install the options plugin: